startup-school-nz/startup.school.nz/content/blog/deep_dive_nelson_september.md

 help us make relevant value propositions to our customers that create a high level of stickiness.
 Speaking of stickiness - we might talk about that as well.

-We also ditched eventbrite for now and signups go through meetup for the time being, so pelase sign up to the local.foundation meetup group and sign up for the event there.
+We also ditched Eventbrite for now and signups go through Meetup for the time being, so please sign up to the event there:[meetup.com/localfoundation](http://www.meetup.com/localfoundation/events/dghwwlyvmbgb/)